Status: Extinct. Formerly abundant regular spring migrant central. Formerly rare regular fall migrant central.

 HMM: Hastings Municipal Museum

 Photograph (top) of two Eskimo Curlews, one of which was taken in Hamilton Co in Apr 1880 and the other taken in Hall Co 7 Apr 1896, by Joel G. Jorgensen.
-The specimens are housed and maintained at the Hastings Municipal Museum and was legally salvaged or collected.
+The specimens are housed and maintained at the Hastings Municipal Museum and were legally salvaged or collected.
 We thank Teresa Kreutzer-Hodson for facilitating the photographing of this specimen for the Birds of Nebraska – Online.

 Bray, T.E., B.K.
 Padelford, and W.R.
 Silcock.
 1986.
 The birds of Nebraska: A critically evaluated list.
 Published by the authors, Bellevue, Nebraska, USA.